I am at work on two new projects: a novel and another memoir, about schizophrenia and how it has affected my brother and our family.

 You can order Heart on a Fence here.

-My 2010 book, Navigating the Rough Waters of Today’s Publishing World, Critical Advice for Writers from Industry Insiders (Quill Driver Books), was named one of “10 Great Writing Books from 2010” by The Writer magazine. [press kit PDF.]
-I'm in the process of updating this book in 2016.
+My 2010 book, Navigating the Rough Waters of Today’s Publishing World, Critical Advice for Writers from Industry Insiders (Quill Driver Books), was named one of “10 Great Writing Books from 2010” by The Writer magazine.

 In its review, The Writer said: “This accessible, concise road map to the publishing industry offers an in-depth look at the impact of emerging technologies on publishing (in the future, Meier writes, “almost everything published will move to an online format”), as well as the important differences between fiction and nonfiction publishing.
 Additionally, the author covers how to work effectively with agents, maximize marketing and promotional opportunities, and get published in magazines, newspapers and online.
 Meier is an award-winning journalist, as well as the former owner and director of the prestigious Santa Barbara Writers Conference.
 Her book is an invaluable reference for anyone seeking to plot a course for publishing success.”